-(a) South Africa has issued long-term fishing rights in the large pelagic fishery where 50 rights were allocated and will expire in February 2015.
+- (a) South Africa has issued long-term fishing rights in the large pelagic fishery where 50 rights were allocated and will expire in February 2015.
 These rights are divided between 21 swordfish-directed longline vessels and 29 tuna-directed longline vessels.
-Currently due to the small country allocation of 40t both sub-sectors catch southern bluefin as a by-catch to either swordfish, yellowfin and bigeye.
-With a larger more equitable country allocation it is envisaged that the tuna-directed vessels would target the allocation.
+Currently due to the small country allocation of 40t both sub-sectors catch southern bluefin as a by-catch to swordfish, yellowfin and bigeye.
+A larger more equitable country allocation would allow vessels to target South Africa's bluefin allocation.
 The tuna pole fishery is not allowed to catch southern bluefin and no southern bluefin is landed by the recreational fishery as the fishing grounds are too far offshore and the fishing season is during the worse weather months of the year.
-The Regulations of the Marine Living Resources Act would require amending to prevent the recreational fishery from catching southern bluefin.

-(b) For the current 2010 season no quotas have been allocated to individual swordfish Right Holders.
-However, these vessels are allowed to retain by-catches of southern bluefin as long as the catches are made within the EEZ and south of 36°S, and the southern bluefin does not exceed 10% of the total trip catch of other tunas and swordfish.
-The 40 t country allocation was equally divided amongst all the tuna Right Holders.
-Once the country allocation is reached then no further targeting of southern bluefin south of 36oS or on the high seas is permitted.
-Similarly, a tuna Right Holder that has caught its allocation is not permitted to target southern bluefin.
+The Regulations of the Marine Living Resources Act would require amending to prevent the recreational fishery from catching southern bluefin. - (b) For the current 2011 season no quotas have been allocated to individual swordfish Right Holders.
+However, these vessels were allowed to operate on an Olympic system until 10 t was reached.
+The southern bluefin fishery for the swordfish sector was closed on 22 July 2011 when the 10 t was reached.
+All catches of southern bluefin tuna were released/discarded subsequent to this date.
+The remaining 30 t country allocation was equally divided amongst all the tuna Right Holders.
+No further landing of southern bluefin is allowed once the country allocation is reached.
 All landings are monitored and all catches are reported to CCSBT for quota control purposes.
 Close monitoring of the quota is achieved by obtaining 5 day reports from on board observers and through the submission of electronic landing summaries.